yehezkielbs/telemetry_gem/README.md

 ## Batch Updating Multiple Flows at Once

-You may send data to more than one flow at a time.
+You may send data to more than one flow in a single API call.
 To do this construct an array of flows and use the Telemetry::Api.flow_update_batch(flows) method.
 A code example follows:

 	require 'telemetry'